nopg/crl2cdp/README.md

     ```
     python crl2cdp.py --setup
     ```
-    It will prompt for the following secrets, which you must setup in AWS IAM: aws_access_key_id
+    It will prompt for the following secrets, which you must setup in AWS IAM & Email:
+    - aws_access_key_id
-    aws_secret_access_key
+    - aws_secret_access_key
-    email_password
+    - email_password

 ## Usage